 When should I plant my Garden In A Box?

-We time our pickup events, in both spring and late summer, when it is appropriate to plant perennials in Colorado.
+We time our pickup events, in both spring and late summer, during the appropriate planting season for perennials in Colorado.
 No matter the planting season, be sure to check the weather before planting as Colorado is known for its unpredictable weather!

 In spring, you can plant your perennials as early as the first week in May.
 That said, the average last frost date along the Front Range is around May 15th.
 We advise waiting to plant your vegetable garden until after this date (following the instructions in your veggie garden Info Sheet!), and if you want to avoid the threat of frost for your new perennials, wait until mid May for these as well.